htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_features.md

 One of the core features of the App is the map where users can see their position and all the available points of interest (POI) are indicated with markers.
 The markers are shown in different colors acoording to the category of the POI.
 Categories are used to group POI by similar histories.
 Clicking on a marker will navigate to the detail view of that POI.

-Underneath the Map is a modal with a list of all the available POIs.
+Underneath the Map is a modal with a list of all the available POI.
 For each place it shows the name, address, distance and available media.
 If users are searching for a particular place they can use the search input to find it.
 Selecting a place also opens the detail view.
 {{<image src="app-home.gif" alt="app home screen" caption="Home Screen">}}

 ## Detailed information about a place